 Primary Open Angle Glaucoma

-The aim of treatment is to reduce the pressure with topical drugs such as prostaglandin analogues, beta blockers and carbonic anhydrase inhibitors.
-In drug resistant forms of the disease, surgery management may be indicated.
+The aim of treatment is to reduce the pressure with topical drugs such as prostaglandin analogues or carbonic anhydrase inhibitors.
+In drug-resistant forms of the disease, surgery management may be indicated.

 Primary Angle-closure Glaucoma (PACG) is another type of glaucoma where the drainage angle is so narrow that the iris is in contact with the trabecular meshwork, blocking the drainage of aqueous humour.